Baby’s Poop Smells Like Fish: A Parent’s Guide to Causes and Treatment

 4. Issues with nutrient absorption

-Conclusion On Baby’s Poop Smell Like Fish
+Conclusion On Baby’s Poop Smell Like fish

 It’s understandably upsetting when your precious baby’s poop smells like fish.
 While gross, it’s rarely an emergency on its own.
 In most cases, identifying and eliminating the cause resolves the fishy odor.